 Official website: sony.com

-Tascam celebrated its 50th anniversary this year in their Los Angeles, California facility.
+Tascam celebrated its 50th anniversary this year in its Los Angeles, California facility.
 This company, founded in 1971, is the predecessor of any multitrack portable recorders with its groundbreaking Portastudio line.
 These were the first multitrack cassette recorders in the world and helped a generation of musicians and producers hone their craft.

 Besides its rich past, Tascam is also a restless innovator and one of the first companies to offer portable recorders for field audio.
 Indeed, their celebrated DR line was the most advanced piece of field recording equipment upon release.
 Nowadays, the DR line is still one of the go-to field recorders for audio professionals, hobbyists, and audio enthusiasts alike.